The-Sequence/Queuing-System/README.md

 | Medium  | 2     | Fracture, Vomiting, Migraine    |
 | Low     | 3     | Cold, Flu, Headache, etc.       |

+> If a patient's condition is not in the list, you will be
+> prompted to enter the urgency level.
+>
+> If a patient's condition is on the list, you are given
+> an option to proceed with the predefined urgency level,
+> or enter the urgency level yourself.

 ---
 ## 📌 How to use?